Adillwma/Combinatrix/README.md

 where `n` is the total number of items, `r` is the number of items to select, and `!` represents the factorial function.

+An example of this is purchising a ticket for a lottery, for most of which the order of the numbers you select does not matter.
+For example, if you select the numbers `1, 2, 3, 4, 5, 6` for a lottery and they are the numbers picked, you will win the same as if you selected the numbers `6, 1, 4, 2, 3, 5`.

 <img src="Images/Lottery.jpg" alt="Combinations" style="width: 400px;">